kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 {% highlight java %}
 public KijiDataRequest getDataRequest() {
-  // Retrieve all versions of info:track_plays:
+  // This method is how we specify which columns in each row the gatherer operates on.
-  final KijiDataRequestBuilder builder = KijiDataRequest.builder();
+  // In this case, we need all versions of the info:track_plays column. final KijiDataRequestBuilder builder = KijiDataRequest.builder();
   builder.newColumnsDef()
-    .withMaxVersions(HConstants.ALL_VERSIONS)
+    .withMaxVersions(HConstants.ALL_VERSIONS) // Retrieve all versions.
     .add("info", "track_plays");
   return builder.build();
 }